Kansas City Salvation Army programs and social services.

 Christmas holiday assistance – This includes food, gifts, toys, and other items.
 Hundreds of families will normally receive some type of support every holiday.
 Many children and seniors are the main beneficiaries of this Salvation Army program.
 It goes by the name of Angel Tree or Adopt a Family.
 Thanksgiving and Christmas meals are delivered to seniors or disabled who are shut-in.

-Free fans are offered to low income families by a service known as the Fan Club.
+Free fans from the Kansas City Salvation Army are offered to low income families by a service known as the Fan Club.
 There may also be a limited supply of free new or gently used air conditioners for those with life threatening conditions or medical disabilities.
 Fans are offered by a partnership between Westlake Hardware, KMBC-TV, Appletree Phone Service, and the Salvation Army.

 Gift of Warmth is a donation program that was created in order to help Kansas City families needing assistance in paying their winter heating bills.
 If you donate money to the program, the Salvation Army will distribute your tax deductible contributions to qualifying lower income families.
 It can pay for any type of winter heating bill, including oil, natural gas, propane, and others.
 Applicants need to be able to prove their hardship, and also meet certain low income guidelines.
 This program can only help Kansas Gas customers.
 1.877.566.2769 x402